maram-ra/Aruma/README.md

 ### Project Objectives

-**Purpose**
+### Purpose

-The main goal of the platform is to empower artisans to easily showcase their products and services, reach more clients, and grow their presence through a comprehensive digital space that includes selling handcrafted products, offering live show requests, and organizing interactive workshops.
+The main goal of the platform is to empower artisans to showcase their products and services, reach more clients, and strengthen their market presence through a comprehensive digital space.

+Our platform enables **artisans** to present their work in a **digital marketplace** that highlights handcrafted products, workshops, and live shows, while maintaining a **dedicated personal profile** that organizes all their submitted work and builds credibility with clients.

+At the same time, it allows **clients** to explore the marketplace, view artisans’ profiles, and engage with them through collaboration requests for products, workshops, or live shows.

 **Target Audience:**